learnlatex/learnlatex.github.io/it/lesson-04.md

 ---
 layout: "lesson"
 lang: "it"
-title: "Logical structure"
+title: "Struttura logica"
 description: "This lesson shows some basic formatting commands, and compares them with semantic formatting with sectioning commands and lists."
-toc-anchor-text: "Logical structure"
+toc-anchor-text: "Struttura logica"
 toc-description: "Structure and visual presentation."
 ---

-# Logical structure
+# Struttura logica

 <span
   class="summary">This lesson shows some basic formatting commands, and compares them with semantic formatting with sectioning commands and lists.</span>